kracwarlock/convnet/examples/kaggle_mnist/README.md

 ### Training
-- Set the data_dir in all `*_data.pbtxt` so that it points to the directory where the data was downloaded.
+- Set the data_dir in all `*_data.pbtxt` so that it points to the directory where the data was downloaded
 - Set the checkpoint directory in net.pbtxt.
 This is where the model, error stats, logs etc will be written.
-Make sure this diretory has been created.
+Make sure this diretory has been created

 Run:
 ```